 Since then, the Data Protection Commission exceeded the maximum capacity of Fitzwilliam Square in light of its enhanced role under GDPR.
-As the Office of Public Works (OPW) was not in a position to provide a suitable premise to meet the short-term accommodation needs, DPC sourced additional office space to alleviate constraints in their Dublin office.
+As the Office of Public Works (OPW) was not in a position to provide a suitable premises to meet the short-term accommodation needs, DPC sourced additional office space to alleviate constraints in their Dublin office.
 The Data Protection Commission entered into a short term 'Serviced Office Agreement' with Regus Court, Harcourt Road, Dublin 2.
-The costs for additional temporary office space in Regus Court was €222,671 from 25 May 2018 to 31 December 2018.
+The costs for additional temporary office space in Regus Court was €3,967 in 2019 (2018: €331,775).
+The service agreement for temporary office space in Regus Court ended on 31st January 2019.

-Due to the on-going expansion of the Data Protection Commission's statutory supervisory role, and the growth of the organisation throughout 2018, the organisation outgrew the temporary accommodation on Harcourt Road.
+Due to the on-going expansion of the Data Protection Commission's statutory supervisory role, and the growth of the organisation throughout 2019, the organisation outgrew the temporary accommodation on Harcourt Road.
 The Data Protection Commission engaged throughout 2018 with the OPW to find an alternative office.
-The OPW was unable to find suitable longer term accommodation for the Data Protection Commission.
-As such, an alternative larger short term office space was sourced, located in Trinity Point, Leinster Street, Dublin 2.
-The Data Protection Commission vacated the Regus Court building in November 2018.
-Staff were relocated to Trinity Point at the end of October 2018.
+The OPW was unable to find suitable longer-term accommodation for the Data Protection Commission.
+As such, an alternative larger short-term office space was sourced, located in Trinity Point, Leinster Street, Dublin 2.